gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

 4. Read and accept the Terms of Service and Privacy Policy
 5. Click "Create Account"
 6. Verify your email address by clicking the link sent to your inbox
-7. Once verified, log in to your new gintonic Distillery account
+7. Once verified, log in to your new gintonic distillery account

 {% hint style="info" %}
 Keep your account credentials safe and secure.
 You'll need them to manage your node and access your earnings.